The KING of Wire Arrays, Rhombic

 A nice youtube overview of rhombic https://youtu.be/fmWlOisao-I

-The Big project for 2020 is increasing the efficiency of the rhombic: An alternate impedance-termination system, which was only used for a few large broadcast stations where input powers were above 50 kw, is called the re-entrant line termination.
+The Big project for 2020 was increasing the efficiency of the rhombic: An alternate impedance-termination system, which was only used for a few large broadcast stations where input powers were above 50 kw, is called the re-entrant line termination.
 Clyde Haehnle n SK, developed the specifications for the Voice of America antenna system at the Bethany (Ohio) Relay Station that Rhombic was 90% efficient by re-phasing the power instead of heating up termination resistors, in this system, the rhombic is terminated in a transmission line, which in turn is coupled back to the input through the proper voltage-matching and phasing networks.
 Thus, some of the energy in the dissipation line is fed back to the antenna, so that considerably less than 50 percent of the energy is wasted.
 The old VOA Bethany site in Ohio had efficiency up to over 90%, Clyde provided K0UO with design information for re-phasing a few years ago.
 The normally displaced terminated power is returned to the input line by properly phasing and adjusted to the Voltage magnitude through the use of stub line of proper values and space a long the return line.
 Impedance of the line is corrected in a like manner in some cases combined with one of the re-entrant stub lines, all stubs are shortened and grounded at the midpoint for lightning protection.
 This feedbacks the wasted RF energy in-Phase, back into the feeder end of the antenna.
 For any variation from the stubs frequency, the stub must be retuned.

 So how do you get higher efficincy from a rhombic?
 A parasitic or active reflector could be used or couple an out of phased reflector depending on the situation.
 Recirculating the power from the termination resistor in these phased coupled antennas could add about 3db power for the antenna to radiate while increasing the efficiency.